-1.2 Project Objectives and Approach - from proposal
+1.2 Project Objectives and Approach - can be from proposal

 - ✓ Clearly state the objectives - Example Increase collaboration and expand restoration efforts in the watershed - What methods/surveys/ data collection activities will achieve this outcome? - Example Landowner research, site assessment, stakeholder interviews, watershed meetings - What is the geographic scope of the project?
-Watershed, region, city, specific sites? - Provide background to support the project objectives and site selection - Example Recent Management Plan recommended assessing stakeholder buy-in to help build awareness about importance of land protection and stewardship in the watershed.
-Need to learn why landowners are not willing to increase stewardship activities land through government-assisted programs.
+Watershed, region, city, specific sites?
+Attach a map - Provide background to support the project objectives and site selection - Example The county's recent Management Plan recommended assessing stakeholder buy-in to help build awareness about importance of land protection and stewardship in the watershed.
+We need to learn why landowners are not willing to increase stewardship activities land through government-assisted programs.

-1.2 Project Objectives and Approach (from proposal)
+1.2 Project Objectives and Approach

 - Should the project comply with agency legislation, comprehensive management plans, or organizational goals?

 - Example -County Stormwater ordinance, City Green Infrastructure Goals, USFWS Recovery Plan

-- Explain the Project team Will volunteers, students, or other individuals that require training be involved in data collection?

-- Volunteers will collect species presence data.

-Must attend USFWS training in the spring

 - What are the envisioned outcome and final deliverables?

 - Example The project will produce a

 Watershed Plan that describes how our

 members will work together to serve the

 region.
+The Watershed Plan will address

-It will address natural resource
+natural resource challenges and offer

-challenges and offer strategies to increase
+strategies to increase land protection and

-land protection and land stewardship & other
+land stewardship & other elements important

-elements important to the membership, while
+to the membership, while supporting a

-supporting a sustainable rural economy
+sustainable rural economy